Scottish 6 Days 2019, Strathearn

 The 22nd Scottish 6-day event is being held in Strathearn, between the 28th July and 3rd August 2019.
 Two World Ranking Events will be staged during Strathearn 2019.
 The Strathearn area of Perthshire runs along the Highland Boundary Fault and bridges the glens, lochs and mountains of the Highlands with the rich farmland and towns of the Lowlands to the south.
 This was originally one of Scotland's ancient Celtic Earldoms, home to the Earl of Strathearn, a title which expired in the middle of last century only to be recently revived when the Queen bestowed the titles of Earl and Countess of Strathearn on Prince William and Kate Middleton.

 Two World Ranking Events will be staged during Strathearn 2019.
 These will provide an excellent training opportunity for WOC 2019 in Norway.
-Day 3 (Dundurn & Cnoc a'Mhaidaidh) will be a Middle Distance Race and Day 5 (Craig a Barns) Long Distance.
+Day 3 (Dundurn & Cnoc a'Mhadaidh) will be a Middle Distance Race and Day 5 (Craig a Barns) Classic Distance Race.
 (Embargo details can be found on Day 3 and Day 5 event pages)

-We are looking to establish the event centre including campsite in or near Crieff or Comrie, the Heart of Strathearn, with of course a full range of social activities.
+Our Event Centre shall be at Morrison's Academy in Crieff with camping options available at Comrie Croft 5 miles west of Crieff, with of course a full range of social activities.
 Strathearn is a very popular tourist area, and Crieff itself is a hub for crafts, galleries and shops.
 Outdoor activities are well catered for, including golf, scenic walks, mountain biking and other family fun.
 Comrie uniquely has an Earthquake House to hold a seismometer, but the main activity on the Highland Boundary Fault was 400 million years ago.
 St Fillans is on the shores of Loch Earn, a popular water-sports centre for water skiing, sailing and windsurfing.